-My research lies at the intersections of biblical studies, politics and history.
-I work on various aspects of pre-exilic - exilic Israel and Judah (c.1000-500 BCE) and am especially interested in the influence of politics and rhetoric on the biblical texts and their presentations of the Israelites, their land, history, and God.
+My research lies at the intersections of biblical studies, ancient politics, history and archaeology.
+I work on various aspects of pre-exilic - exilic Israel and Judah and interactions with their ancient Near Eastern neighbours (c.1000-500 BCE) and am especially interested in the influence of politics and rhetoric on the development of the biblical texts.

 I am currently writing a book on Athaliah, queen of Judah (2 Kings 11).